 Zero-turn mowers have an engine placed in the rear.
 They get their name from the two steering levers, which control the rear wheels.
 This design allows the driver to make tight turns, making them ideal for maneuvering around trees and other obstacles.
 They also offer higher top speeds than lawn tractors or rear-engine mowers.
 Featuring mower decks with multiple cutting blades that are similar in mowing width to lawn tractors, zero-turn mowers are an excellent option for lawns with numerous trees, landscaped areas, and other obstacles.
 They are the most expensive of the three tractor types.

-What to Consider When Choosing the Best Riding Lawn Mower
+What to Consider When Choosing a Riding Lawn Mower

 Riding lawn mowers vary significantly in size, power, and cost, which can make it difficult to determine the best option for your yard.
-Read on to learn about how yard size, horsepower, fuel type, and other key factors determine what type of riding lawn mower suits your needs.
+Read on to learn about how yard size, horsepower, fuel type, and other key factors determine what type of riding lawn mower will best suit your needs.